AshKetchumza/python_weather_api/readme.md

 > The x axis can be read by viewing the number as a time i.e 03 = 03:00 (3am), 12 = 12:00 (12pm), 00 = 00:00 (12am)

-> The y axis has a range of 0 to 100, where 10 for temperatures are in celcius and 10 for humidity is a percentage
+> The y axis has a range of 0 to 100, where temperatures are in celcius and humidity is a percentage

 ## Run Locally (Requires Python 3.*)